Nonlocal chiral contributions to generalized parton distributions of the proton at nonzero skewness: Theoretical framework

 The spin-averaged GPDs for a quark of flavor $q$ in a nucleon are defined in terms of the Fourier transform of the nonforward matrix elements of quark bilocal field operators, taken between nucleon states with initial momentum $p$ and final momentum $p'$~\cite{Ji:1996nm},

-where the light-cone vector $n_\mu$ projects the ``plus'' component of momentum, and $\lambda$ is a dimensionless parameter.
+where the light-cone vector $n_\mu$ projects the ``plus'' component of momentum, $\lambda$ is a dimensionless parameter and $M$ is the nucleon mass.
 Invariance under Lorentz transformations requires the Dirac ($H_q$) and Pauli ($E_q$) GPDs to be functions of the light-cone momentum fraction $x$ of the nucleon carried by the initial quark with momentum $k_q$,

 and the skewness parameter $\xi$,

 where

 are the average and difference of the initial and final nucleon momenta, respectively.
 We define the light-cone components of a four-vector $k^\mu$ by $k^\pm = \frac{1}{\sqrt2}(k^0 \pm k^3)$, and for convenience choose a symmetric frame of reference for the initial and final nucleon momenta,